Factions in the Libertarian Party (United States): Classical Liberal Caucus

-The Classical Liberal Caucus promotes classical liberalism and has been described as traditionalist and more left-leaning.
+The Classical Liberal Caucus promotes classical liberalism and has been described as traditionalist.
 It was founded in 2022 by Jonathan Casey, with the stated goal of promoting a professional and policy-based message within the Libertarian Party.
 The Caucus argues that the Libertarian Party should adopt a classical liberal message of individualism to appeal to Americans in the political center disillusioned with the Democratic and Republican parties.
 It was associated with the Chase Oliver 2024 presidential campaign.

 Mises Caucus

 The Mises Caucus promotes paleolibertarianism, Fusionism, as well as a more conservative version of American libertarianism associated with the presidential campaigns of former U.S. congressman Ron Paul.
 It was founded in 2017 by Michael Heise, mainly in opposition to Nicholas Sarwark's position as party chairman and the influence of the Pragmatist Caucus.
 It is named after economist Ludwig von Mises.

 The caucus has the support of some prominent libertarians, such as comedian Dave Smith, political commentator Tom Woods, and radio host Scott Horton.
 The caucus has also been highly controversial, and has been accused by their critics of harboring bigotry or being plants of the Republican Party, which the Mises Caucus denies.

 The Mises Caucus has shifted the Libertarian Party further toward the right ever since their party’s national convention in May 2022.
 After the 2024 Libertarian National Convention, the Mises Caucus controlled the positions of Secretary and Chair on the Libertarian National Committee, as well as a majority of state affiliates.
 However, the Secretary's affiliation with the Mises Caucus ended shortly thereafter because of the Mises-controlled Libertarian Party of Colorado's attempt to replace the properly selected Libertarian Presidential nominee, Chase Oliver, on the Colorado ballot.